 - Sony Playstation VR – 12+

-The simple answer to this question is that nobody really knows.
 The Virtual Reality industry is in its infancy and experts haven’t been able to see the long-term effects of using the headsets yet.
-Once a child hits puberty, their overall development slows down, so any potential risk for using VR will be minimized at that time.
+Once a child hits puberty, their overall development slows down, so any potential risk for using VR will be minimized.

 Is VR Dangerous for Children’s Eyes?

-The biggest concern among experts is the possibility that VR is bad for eyes.
+The biggest concern among experts and parents is the possibility that VR is bad for the eyes.

 Experts who worry about VR for children point out that nearsightedness (myopia) comes from being too close to something when reading it or watching it, especially as a child.
-Even before the age of VR, optometrists found that there was an increase in myopia with the rise of personal computers and handheld devices.
+Even before the VR age, optometrists found an increase in myopia with the rise of personal computers and handheld devices.
 As VR screens are mere inches from the eyes, there is a reason for them to be concerned.

 Other experts argue that it is the physical act of squinting that causes strain on the child’s eyes.
 Where they would have to adjust their eyes when reading a book or looking at an iPhone, VR technology isn’t the same.
 There is a depth of field and nothing seems “too close” to the eyes.